 Cons

-• Baseball cap leaves ears and neck unprotected
+• Baseball-cap shape leaves ears and neck unprotected

 Check Price on Amazon